xyzshantaram/campfire/README.md

     <img src='campfire.png' alt='campfire logo' width=256 height=256>
 </p>

-Campfire provides small utilities to make developing your app easy.
+Campfire provides small utilities to simplify building web applications with vanilla JavaScript.
 It does not impose on you a way to build your application or create unnecessary abstractions - you only get the bare minimum to make developing with the DOM easy.

 Turn your dumpster fire into a Campfire today!